Zamoskvorechye District

 Zamoskvorechye District (райо́н Замоскворе́чье) is a district in the Central Administrative Okrug of Moscow, Russia.
-It is an historic area notable for its eclectic architectural character, provincial atmosphere, and its many churches.
+It is a historic area notable for its eclectic architectural character, provincial atmosphere, and its many churches.

 Etymology

-Zamoskvorechye comes from the place name, Zarechye meaning, "beyond the Moskva river".
+Zamoskvorechye comes from the place name, Zarechye, meaning "beyond the Moskva river".
 This refers to the geographical location of the district which is on the right side of the river, south of the Kremlin.

 Location

 The Zamoskvorechye administrative district is located in inner south Moscow, abutting the right bank of the Moskva.
 It is transected by the Garden Ring road.
 The district covers the eastern half of the historical neighbourhood of the same name.
 It also covers the Zatsepa Street neighbourhood, and the Moscow Paveletsky railway station.